mermaid-js/mermaid/docs/n00b-gettingStarted.md

 ## For beginners, there are four relatively easy ways you can use mermaid:
 1. Using the mermaid [live editor](https://mermaid-js.github.io/mermaid-live-editor/).
 For some popular video tutorials on the live editor go to [Overview](./n00b-overview.md).
 2. Using one of the many [mermaid plugins](https://mermaid-js.github.io/mermaid/#/integrations).
-3. Calling mermaid renderer with an absolute link through HTML.
+3. Using the mermaid API on your webpage.
-4. Installing mermaid with npm and hosting it on a webpage using a relative link in the `<script>` tag.
+4. Downloading mermaid and hosting it on your Web Page.

 **Notes**: More in depth information can be found on [Usage](./usage.md).
 .